Grilks/milkteacant.com/src/modules/pages/index.md

 His acumen in helping people transform was also applied in small business, learning institutions and charities and it was not unusual to see him out on the streets supporting young homeless people and helping young leaders to be better leaders.

 A student of literature, he was praised as a teacher of English to senior students at the prestigious Korowa Anglican Girls School, in Melbourne Australia.
-His first book Five gifts Flourishing is feaured on his website, www.followingforsth.com and is currently being employed as a vehicle to assist young people in their personal and leadership development.
+His first book Five Gifts Flourishing is featured on his website, www.followingforsth.com and is currently being employed as a vehicle to assist young people in their personal and leadership development.

 Alan is celebrated as a leader in community and charity, more recently founding and chairing the Men of Leith Men’s Shed, a vital charity in Edinburgh Scotland.
 He also has a strong academic background with a flair for turning ideas into action.
 His undergraduate qualifications in psychology combined with extensive postgraduate qualifications in organisational change, ontology and mindfulness provide a rich background to his pursuits as a writer and speaker.